Suanmd/Patch-Loss-for-Super-Resolution/README.md

-# **Patch Loss for Super-Resolution**
+# **Patch loss for perception-driven SISR**
 ## Introduction

 The challenge of single-image super-resolution (SISR) is to maintain the quality of the enlarged images.
 In recent years, most SISR methods tend to exploit massive data and complex structures to improve image fidelity with high training costs.
 However, images with high PSNR are not necessarily visually pleasing, and spending a high cost to improve PSNR may not be compatible with practical applications.
 To this end, we propose a generic multi-scale perceptual loss, called patch loss, which can effectively improve the visual quality of the generated images in a plug-and-play manner.

 The experimental models include EDSR, RCAN, SRGAN, ESRGAN, and SwinIR.
 To evaluate the impact of the proposed loss on the generated images, we use a variety of perceptual metrics, i.e., LPIPS, NIQE, Ma, and PI, to assess the image quality.
-Extensive experiments show that the patch loss can further improve the perceptual quality of the generated images.
+Although the patch loss decreases the PSNR value, it can improve the overall visual quality of the generated image.

 ![The proposed patch loss](https://github.com/Suanmd/Patch-Loss-for-Super-Resolution/blob/main/utils/img/example.png)

 ## Instruction
 Sincere thanks to the developers of the [BasicSR](https://github.com/XPixelGroup/BasicSR) project.
-After the configuration is complete, please add the modified files we provided in the correct locations. **We will upload more model configs to GitHub later**.
+After the configuration is complete, please add the modified files we provided in the correct locations.
+We will upload more model configs to GitHub later.

 If you want to quickly add patch loss to your own model, you can refer to the following example: